olofd/react-native-photos-framework/README.md

 ~~~~
 Signature: RNPhotosFramework.getAlbumsByTitle(albumTitle) : Promise<array<album>>.
 Many albums can have the same title.
 Returns all matching albums.
+There is also another multi-method you can use here:
+Signature: RNPhotosFramework.getAlbumsByTitles(albumTitles) : Promise<array<album>>.
+Signature: RNPhotosFramework.getAlbumsWithParams({albumTitles, ...otherThingLikeFetchOptionsOrType/SubType}) : Promise<array<album>>.

 ###getAlbumByLocalIdentifier and getAlbumByLocalIdentifiers
 ~~~~